-Below we've shared five simple rules that will enable you to make a positive, lasting impression on someone and how this will improve your communication and relationships in the long term.
+Below we've shared five simple rules that will enable you to make a positive, lasting impression on someone and how this will improve your effective communication and relationships in the long term.

 A smile goes a long way.
 Its important to remember that you are communicating with facial expressions as well as words and smiling demonstrates that you are friendly, approachable and open to engaging with others.
 It shows you are interested in the other person and what they are saying, allowing your own winning personality to shine through.